 Any visit for medical help for your 4 legged family members, should be an experience that leaves you feeling confident in the abilities of your veterinarian.
 The majority of vets got into their profession because of a deep-rooted sense of love for animals, and this is something that should come across when your pet goes for a check-up or medical attention.
 What makes a good vet?
 There are some standards by which you can find the right Veterinary Clinic for your family pet.

-This might seem like a no-brainer, but have you seen the licenses and certifications in your vet’s office?
-A professional vet will typically be proud to display their training and put to rest any questions you may have about their education history and accomplishments.
+This might seem like a no-brainer, but have you seen the licenses and certifications in your veterinarian’s office?
+A professional veterinarian will typically be proud to display their training and put to rest any questions you may have about their education history and accomplishments.

 Nobody can work 24/7 but your vet or their staff should have set office hours that you can depend on, let their clients know in advance of a vacation, holiday hours, or other closures, and deal with medical emergencies quickly and efficiently.
 You should also ensure that someone is available as a backup plan should an emergency arise during hours that the office is normally closed.